 Located in Unawatuna, this is the spot to stay!
-It is a bit pricier but well worth it for the views, service, and incredible breakfast!
+It is a bit pricier but well worth it for the views, service, and incredible breakfast – a must on your Sri Lanka itinerary in my opinion!
 The staff here were incredibly helpful throughout our stay.
 It is located on a hill only 10 minutes from the beach.

 The Instagram Swing

 If you see Instagram posts of Sri Lanka then you are sure to come across photos of this swing.
 For 500 Rs it is definitely a fun experience – and it makes for an awesome shot!
+I had so much fun that it was only fair that I included it in my Sri Lanka itinerary.
 Head over to Dalawella Beach for your perfect shot!